The great comedian George Burns was quoted as saying, “Sex at age 90 is like trying to shoot pool with a rope.”

 Researchers from Wilkes University in Wilkes-Barre also found that people who had sex once or twice a week experienced an increase in levels of immunoglobulin A (IgA), an immune protein that helps fight infections.

-Sex or related activities like touching and massage release stress and encourage relaxation, which can lower levels of the stress hormone cortisol.
+Moreover, sex or related activities like touching and massage release stress and encourage relaxation, which can lower levels of the stress hormone cortisol.
 This hormone suppresses the immune system, so anything that reduces stress — like having sex — can help restore robust immune action.

 9. Leads to a Stronger Relationship